The Harpenden Hopper community bus service : Route HH1

 When does it run?

-Where can I obtain a timetable?
+Where can I get a paper copy of the timetable?

 Timetable leaflets showing all the information are available from the Town Hall, Park Hall, and Library, as well as some cafes and shops.
 Official bus-stops on the route display a timetable.
 Drivers will always be able to give you a leaflet on the bus, tell you how to get to where you want to go, and point out any returning services.
 8000 households near the route received a leaflet around the time of the service launch in April 2019.
 If you’re near the route haven’t got yours, ask a neighbour or get a new one – you never know when you’ll need us!